-We specialize in helping clients address co-occurring mood disorders with alcohol and drug abuse, anger management, and coercive domestic power and control (domestic abuse).
-We offer evaluations, intervention, counseling, and education.
+I specialize in helping clients address co-occurring mood disorders with alcohol and drug abuse, anger management, and coercive domestic power and control (domestic abuse).
+I offer evaluations, intervention, counseling, and education.
+Currently I accept Blue Cross/Blue Shield, Anthem, Harvard Pilgrim, United Behavioral Health, Athena, and others.
+I also offer a sliding fee for service pay scale.

 2757 White Mountain Highway & 2 Village Green Road